40 Percent Of 1 Million

 Understanding percentage calculations is crucial in various real-world scenarios.
 Here are a few examples:

 • Finance: Calculating interest earned on savings accounts, determining discounts on purchases, understanding tax rates, analyzing investment returns, and assessing loan repayments all involve percentage calculations.
-For example, if you have a savings account with a 4% annual interest rate and a balance of $1 million, your annual interest would be 4% of $1 million, or $40,000.
+As an example, if you have a savings account with a 4% annual interest rate and a balance of $1 million, your annual interest would be 4% of $1 million, or $40,000.

 • Business: Businesses use percentage calculations extensively in profit margin analysis, sales growth tracking, market share determination, and pricing strategies.
 A company's profit margin, for instance, is often expressed as a percentage of revenue.
 If a company has a profit margin of 20% and a revenue of 1 million dollars, the profit would be 20% of 1 million, or 200,000 dollars.